blocplay/frontend/README.md

 # TokenPlay Frontend
 TokenPlay ElectronJS, React based Frontend

 The TokenPlay frontend is provided as part of our OpenSource initiative at BlocPlay Entertainment.
 This source code is released under the Apache2 license.
-We will update this source code as when we see fit.
+We will update this source code when we see fit.

+# Contact
+If you would like more information on this system please contact [Vince McMullin](https://github.com/vamman), CTO.

 # Disclaimer

 ## Alpha

 TokenPlay and all of its systems are under heavy active development and we strongly advise against using these systems in production at this time.

+# DApp

+The Decentralized App ("Dapp") consists of the following core components:
+- Home
+- Store
+- Messaging
+- Live Events
+- Profile
+- Wallet

 ## Alpha Interface
 ![TokenPlay Interface](screen/screen1.PNG)